MarshallLucky/marshalllucky.github.io/writeups/nernst_derivation_with_gibbs_discussion.md

 ### Equilibrium

-Equilibrium occurs when the chemical potential difference between the to sides is equal to the electrical potential difference between the two sides.
+Equilibrium occurs when the chemical potential difference between the two sides is equal to the electrical potential difference between the two sides.

 #### Chemical Potential